NovoMix 30 Penfill (Insulin Aspart)

 How It Works

-NovoMix 30 is a pre-mixed suspension consisting of 30% rapid-acting insulin aspart and 70% longer-acting protamine insulin aspart.
-It lowers your blood sugar level after injection, taking effect within 10 to 20 minutes.
-The maximum effect occurs between 1-4 hours after injection and may last for up to 24 hours.
+NovoMix 30 combines rapid-acting insulin aspart (30%) and longer-acting protamine insulin aspart (70%), which lowers blood sugar levels after injection within 10 to 20 minutes, with effects lasting up to 24 hours.

 Good to know: NovoMix 30 is not addictive.